Skip to main content

 When the reinvested amount is less than the total amount received in the transfer, only the proportional part of the capital gain obtained that corresponds to the reinvested amount will be excluded from taxation.

-Failure to comply with the conditions of the reinvestment, total or partial anticipation of the economic rights derived from the life annuity established
+Non-compliance with the conditions of the total or partial advance reinvestment of the economic rights derived from the established life annuity

-Failure to comply with any of the conditions established in this article, or the anticipation, in whole or in part, of the economic rights derived from the life annuity established, will determine the subjection to taxation of the corresponding capital gain.
+Failure to comply with any of the conditions established in this article, or the advance, in whole or in part, of the economic rights derived from the established life annuity, will determine the subjection to taxation of the corresponding capital gain.

-In such case, the taxpayer will allocate the non-exempt capital gain to the year of its obtaining, performing complementary self-assessment, including late payment interest, and it will be presented within the period between the date on which the non-compliance occurs and the termination. of the regulatory declaration period corresponding to the tax period in which said non-compliance occurs.
+In such case, the taxpayer will impute the non-exempt capital gain to the year in which it was obtained, making a supplementary self-assessment, including late payment interest, and will submit it within the period between the date on which the non-compliance occurs and the end of the regulatory declaration period corresponding to the tax period in which said non-compliance occurs.

-You must complete all these details in box 0354 on page 12 of the declaration, the program will transfer all this information to this annex and section.
+All these details must be completed in box 0354 on page 12 of the declaration, the program will transfer all this information to this annex and section.